Monday, March 9, 2015

 While my clothes were washing, I went back to the dining room, where I talked with a woman named Helen, the great-grandmother from Montana.

-She said, hubby suffered for five years with cancer, and after he died I moved to Witcha, Falls to live with my daughter.
+She said, Hubby suffered for five years with cancer, and after he died, I moved to Wichita Falls to live with my daughter.

 Helen said that she has five grandchildren, and two great-grandsons, Henry and Gavin, whom she is here with, he has a heart condition.

-Next, I talked to a couple from Guam, Andrew, and Savannah, and their son Elisha Peter.
+Next, I talked to a couple from Guam, Andre and Savannah, and their son,n Elisha Peter.

-They said, their son Elisha had a heart condition that he was given aspirin to take.
+They said their son Elisha had a heart condition, and he was given aspirin to take.

-Elisha Peter fell hitting his head, the aspirins he was taking caused his head to clod, and now he is waiting for surgery on his head.
+Elisha Peter fell, hitting his head.
+The aspirin he was taking caused his head to swell, and now he is waiting for surgery on his head.

-He said back in Guam he knew a man whose 17-year-old son had fallen hitting his head, causing a clod, surgery was done, and he went into a coma and died.
+He said back in Guam, he knew a man whose 17-year-old son had fallen, hitting his head, causing a clot, surgery was done, and he went into a coma and died.

 Andrew said the doctors in Guam did not know what they were doing.

-The doctors there said Elisha could not fly because it was not stable enough but Elisha’s Pediatrician told Andrew that he had gotten the family a flight to the Philippians.
+The doctors there said Elisha could not fly because it was not stable enough, but Elisha's Pediatrician told Andrew that he had arranged a flight for the family to the Philippines.

 I went back upstairs to finish my laundry.